The image above shows our Poppy Seed Pod watch on the right.

 I’ll define fine jewellery here, in order to contrast it with a very different type of jewellery I detail below.

-Basically, all jewellery until around the mid 20th Century, and the majority of jewellery since, is either fine jewellery or fashion/costume jewellery which is designed to look like fine jewellery but made of less expensive materials.
+In the dominant Western commercial tradition (which arose out of earlier, somewhat related, traditions), most jewellery until around the mid 20th Century, and the majority of jewellery since, is either fine jewellery or fashion/costume jewellery which is designed to look like fine jewellery but made of less expensive materials.
+The “fine” part of fine jewellery refers to the use of precious metals and precious gemstones.

-If you look at fine jewellery, you can see that it is almost always based on simple geometric shapes and smooth, polished surfaces.
-While it would have originally been made by guilds, small workshops or sometimes by individuals, since the industrial revolution, most jewellery is designed by businesses, where the design work is done by a group of people.
+If you look at fine jewellery (and high jewellery), you can see that it is almost always based on simple geometric shapes and smooth, highly polished surfaces.
+While it would have originally been made by guilds, small workshops or sometimes by individuals, since the industrial revolution most jewellery is designed by businesses, where the design work is usually done by a group of people (which is one of the factors making it design rather than art).
 That is usually still true to some extent, even when the piece is advertised as if it is the artistic creation of an individual working alone.

-If it’s of interest, I also wrote in more detail about the history of fine jewellery and its aesthetic influences, here.
+If it’s of interest, I also wrote in more detail about the history of fine jewellery and its aesthetic influences.

-The Western Art Tradition Breaks Free From The Single Focus It Had For More Than A Millenium.
+The Western Art Tradition Breaks Free from the Single Focus it had for More than a Millennium.

 While it might not be immediately obvious why this section of the article relates to art jewellery and watchmaking, it is actually an important part of the concept . . .

-These changes around the mid 20th Century, from music focusing on notes to music focusing on sounds that cannot be described as notes, and from art focusing on nameable objects to abstract art (below) focusing on the marks themselves, happened at about the same time, and can both be said to be about the same thing, which is changes from things which have the main focus on concepts which can described by very simple data, to things where the main importance is placed on things which need very much more complex sets of data to represent them effectively.
+The profound changes around the mid 20th Century, from music focusing on notes to music focusing on sounds that cannot be described as notes, and from art focusing on nameable objects to abstract art (below) focusing on the content of the artworks themselves which cannot be effectively described in a few words, happened at about the same time (see below for a note on the timing).
+And they can both be said to be about the same thing: changes from things which have the main focus on concepts which can be described by very simple data, to things where the main importance is placed on things which need very much more complex sets of data to represent them effectively.

-And the same change, at the same time, can be seen in the evolution from fine jewellery (and the costume jewellery which imitated it) which is mainly about simple geometric shapes and smooth polished surfaces, to art jewellery which often uses forms and/or surfaces which are complex, rough, broken, or organic (i.e. much more complex).
+And the same change, at around the same time, can be seen in the evolution from fine jewellery which is mainly about simple geometric shapes and smooth polished surfaces, to art jewellery which often uses forms and/or surfaces which are complex, rough, broken, or organic (i.e. more like the natural world).

-Art jewellery represents a fascinating evolution in the realm of adornment, blending artistic expression, innovative techniques, and individual creativity.
+Art jewellery (which overlaps with and is often called, “contemporary jewellery” in scholarship) represents a fascinating evolution in the realm of adornment, blending artistic expression, innovative techniques, and individual creativity.
 Its evolution has been marked by a departure from traditional norms and a focus on personal expression and conceptual design.

 Art jewellery pioneers, like Peter Chang (above), Gijs Bakker, and Wendy Ramshaw, challenged conventional notions by experimenting with unconventional materials, incorporating found objects, and exploring new techniques.
-Their work aimed to provoke thought, spark conversations, and challenge the traditional standards of beauty and wearability.
+Their work aimed to provoke thought, spark conversations, and challenge the traditional concepts of beauty and wearability (these are some of the definitions of art as distinct from design).

 The 1960s and 1970s saw a surge in conceptual art and avant-garde movements, influencing jewellery artists to explore ideas beyond the traditional focus.
 The Smithsonian American Art Museum notes that during this period, artists viewed jewellery “as a medium for personal expression rather than as a decorative accessory.”
-This mindset shift led to the creation of pieces that conveyed social, political, and philosophical messages, often pushing the boundaries of traditional jewellery norms.
+This mindset shift led to the creation of pieces that conveyed social, political, and philosophical messages, often pushing the boundaries of traditional jewellery norms (and is another one of the definitions of art).

 Jewellery artists began using non-precious materials, industrial elements, plastics, and even everyday objects to create unconventional yet thought-provoking pieces.
-The Art jewellery Forum describes this as a movement that “redefined jewellery by placing an emphasis on concept over materials, wearability, or preciousness.
+It also relates to authenticity and things being what they are, instead of being decorated and disguised as they are in fine jewellery.
+The Art jewellery Forum describes this as a movement that “redefined jewellery by placing an emphasis on concept over materials, wearability, or preciousness.“

 Some areas of art jewellery, such as artisanal craft jewellery, are craft more than art, and represent a recent resurgence of interest in high quality craftsmanship by individuals rather than mass-production.
-Some art jewelers distance themselves from the word “craft,” which, to some has connotations of amateurism and lack of aspiration.
-The word “artisan” seems more popular these days.
+Some art jewellers distance themselves from the word “craft,” which, to some, has connotations of amateurism and lack of aspiration.
+The word “artisan” seems more popular these days while referring to approximately the same thing.

 Here are some examples of recent art jewellery:

 As in most areas, marketing seeks to create false associations to more prestigious realms, such as advertising things as individual creations by “artists” when they are not really that at all.
-While there are certainly genuine creative artists working in jewellery and watchmaking, creating designs as personal exploration, there are also plenty of mass-produced pieces, being marketed as “art”.
-So make sure you look at the reality of what things are, rather than what you’re told to believe 🙂
+While there are certainly genuine creative artists working in jewellery and watchmaking, creating items as personal exploration, there are also plenty of mass-produced design pieces being marketed as “art”.
+So make sure you look at the reality of what things are, rather than what you’re told to believe.

 The Main Influences On Watch Design.